 The following links are to various Conservation Futures Program documents:

-The Island County Conservation Futures Program is accepting applications from eligible organizations for a share of the 2018 annual allocation of the Conservation Futures Fund (CFF) for Maintenance and Operations projects (M&O).
+The Island County Conservation Futures Program is accepting applications from eligible organizations for a share of the 2018 annual allocation of the Conservation Futures Fund (CFF) for Acquisition projects and Maintenance and Operations projects (M&O).
 CFF M&O project funds may only be used for properties already purchased with Conservation Futures Funds.

 The organizations that are eligible to receive Conservation Futures Funds (CFF) include Island County government, cities, towns, special purpose districts, non-profit nature conservancy organizations (as defined in RCW 84.34.250), and non-profit historic preservation organizations (as defined in RCW 64.04.130).

 Application information is available from Island County General Service Administration (GSA) located at 1 NE 7th Street, Room 200, Coupeville, Washington (mailing address PO Box 5000, Coupeville WA 98239-5000) or at this website.